tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 His eyes reflected the fluorescent light.
 And for one sickening second, they looked almost human.

-Calling that cattle dog’s owner was one of the hardest things we’ve ever done.

 Dr. Harkham made the call, but I heard every word, every choked sob through the thin walls of our office.
 The owner didn’t just cry.
 They wailed.

 I’d seen plenty of death in this job, but this was different.
 This wasn’t bad luck.
 Something else had its hands in this.